-Using an online printer
+- Using an online printer

-Going to a local copy shop such as Staples
+- Going to a local copy shop such as Staples

-Printing at home
+- Printing at home

 I find that I don’t need many of these at a time so it isn’t worth sending to a printer.
 I buy a pack of white cardstock

 For the types of printing where quality really matters, or I have a higher quantity, I always send it out to an online professional printer.
 These items tend to be invitations, holiday cards, birth announcements, and business card orders.

 Why send your pieces to an online printer like Smartpress.com?

 Because the prices are reasonable, the card stock is high-quality, and it saves me time from fighting with my printer and trimming to the final size.